- Computational Social Science

 - Two letters of recommendation, which must be received by the appropriate deadline.

-Official GRE scores are not required in the department of Information Science.
+- Official GRE scores are not required and not accepted in the department of Information Science.

 Applicants should scan their transcripts and upload the documents into the on-line application themselves as part of the submission process.
 For students who are subsequently admitted and accept the offer of admission, an official paper transcript will be required prior to matriculation; students will be reminded of this requirement on the “response to offer of admission” form.